joinpursuit/AC-iOS-Codeable-and-UserDefaults-II/README.md

 ![Meet a couple of cats](./Images/array_decoded.png)

+---
 ### 2. Exercises

 For this set of exercises, follow these general guidelines:

-1. Create a new file, `Pods.swift` to add all of the structs you will be writing
+1. Create a new empty swift file named `Pods.swift` to add all of the structs you will be writing
 2. Create a new file, `PodRequestor.swift` to create a request for each example problem.
 You should name these functions like `func example1Request`, `func example2Request`, etc...
 3. Call each new request in either the `AppDelegate`'s `didFinishLaunching` or in `ViewController`'s `viewDidLoad`
 4. There are no tests for these exercises, so instead print out to console the result of each successful request.
 For example after creating a `Podcast` object, have `print("Podcast created: ",  podcast.podcast)`